A Professional-Grade Tool

 Tenting elevates the thumb side of the hand to reduce forearm pronation caused by flat keyboards.

-Tenkeyless layout with embedded keypad results in a smaller footprint for closer mouse placement.
+Tenkeyless layout with embedded keypad results in closer mouse placement for less “over-reach” strain.

 Integrated palm supports and cushioned palm pads promote neutral wrist position reducing harmful wrist extension.